fadwen/fadwen.github.io/README.md

 ## Exchange Investigation, DNR, etc.

 - [Microsoft Remote Connectivity Analyzer](https://testconnectivity.microsoft.com)
   - Hub for testing issues with Exchange, Teams, DNS.
-I often forget about it and have come up with some batshit-crazy-on-the-fly PowerShell instead.
+I often forget about it and have come up with some interesting work arounds.
 Put it here to try to remember.
 Doesn't work.

 ---